mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:

 name:     Abyssal Crawler<br>
-text:     At the end of your turn, turn a nearby space into **Shadow Creep**.
+text:     At the end of your turn, turn a nearby space into Shadow Creep.
 Prioritizing the space in front if there is no tile on it.

 name:     Abyssal Scar<br>
 text:     Turn 1 space into Shadow Creep at the end of your turn.